tflanagan7/enterprise-paired-nn-eval/README.md

-# enterprise
-neural networks evaluation with tensorflow and tensorboard paired programming
+# TensorFlow and TensorBoard with Network Evaluation